Why am I an estate planning and elder law attorney?

 Looking back, I always had the idea that I’d be the kind of lawyer that works with families.
 My own family was deeply affected by the work of good lawyers, and that sort of impact on people’s lives was a big part of what attracted me to the profession.
 In law school, I took classes on family law, estate planning, guardian ad litem practice, and elder law.
 My final semester of classes looked tailor-made for a future elder law attorney.
 But it wasn’t a foregone conclusion—I also immensely enjoyed appellate research and writing, and for a while after I graduated I pursued that.
 Then I got the chance to learn elder law, and I saw that it could combine my passion for editing and writing with my desire to do meaningful work for families.
 I took the opportunity and stepped onto my present path.

 That’s how I got started.
 Then, after a year and a half, I decided to leave that elder law firm and start my own practice.
-Why?

 When I started meeting with potential clients on my own, I would carefully explain the pros and cons of asset protection planning and whether it made sense with the potential client’s goals.
 It rarely did.
 “Asset protection” sounds great, but it turned out that few people were willing to give up the control and ownership of their hard-earned property that is required for it.
 I began to see that my approach with clients was not compatible with the “protect your stuff from the nursing home” business model.

 I wasn’t sure the legal work was worth the fee, and I wasn’t sure it was really making people’s lives better in the end.
 I wanted to do good, simple work for the same sort of family I came from: hard-working, caring, and of modest means.
 To do that, I would have to strike out on my own.
-And while I was at it, I thought nearly everything about traditional estate planning and elder law could be improved.

 Nearly two years later, here I am doing good, simple, affordable work that makes a difference for families just like mine.
 Why do I do what I do?
 It’s because, through my journey as a lawyer, I’ve come to believe a number of things: